Japan, EU, Canada and industry groups oppose proposed U.S. duties on imported cars | The Japan Times

 He said new auto tariffs, if invoked, would significantly affect U.S. consumers and carmakers alike, citing data that the imposition of 25 percent tariffs would increase the price of an imported $30,000 car by $6,400.

-Current U.S. tariff rates on cars are 2.5 percent and on trucks 25 percent.
+Current U.S. tariff rates are 2.5 percent on cars and 25 percent on trucks.

 “With the inevitable increase of domestic production costs, U.S. automakers would eventually lose their competitiveness,” Aikawa said.